ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### RSA usage with short key

 Indica um alerta quanto ao uso de chaves com RSA.
-A mensagem que aparece é esta:

 > _The NIST recommends the use of 2048 bits and higher keys for the RSA algorithm.
 For more information checkout the CWE-326 \(_[_https://cwe.mitre.org/data/definitions/326.html_](https://cwe.mitre.org/data/definitions/326.html)_\) advisory._